raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 - [Proper implementation of the C calling convention for FFI](https://github.com/pen-lang/pen/issues/444)
 - More functionalities in standard packages

 The C calling convention is already implemented.
 However, the current naive implementation is inefficient and sometimes requires heap allocations.
-By implementing it properly, C/Rust functions can be called without unnecessary overheads.
+By implementing it properly, Pen can call C/Rust functions without unnecessary overheads.

 ## Conclusion